 Section 7-4.
 Job Posting.
 In the event a job opening is to be filled, the vacancy shall be posted for a minimum period of ten (10) working days on the County's website.
 An assessment process will be utilized.
 If funding is available, it will be facilitated by a professional entity contracted by the department.
-An interview panel, which shall be comprised of two (2) District Chiefs, one (1) Assistant Chief, and the Deputy Fire Chief, will review the candidates, participate in the interview and provide input and a recommendation to the Fire Chief on filling the vacancy.
-The Fire Chief will also sit on the interview panel.
+An interview panel, which shall be determined by the Fire Chief, will review the candidates, participate in the interview and provide input and a recommendation to the Fire Chief on filling the vacancy.- The Union shall be notified of the interview panel when the testing is announced to candidates.
 The County agrees to formally notify employees who are not selected for promotional opportunities.
 Such notification shall be in writing and shall identify an employee's opportunity for further discussion with the hiring supervisor(s) regarding the selection process.